Grant County, North Dakota Property Taxes

 Assessment notices:

-For example, the median tax bill in Grant County is $483, with tax bills ranging significantly across the county.
-Elgin has the highest median home price at $55,750.
+For example, the median tax bill in Grant County is $349, compared with the national median property tax bill of $2400 and the national median property tax rate of 1.02%.
+Tax bills range significantly across the county, with Elgin posting the highest median home price at $83,600.

 Property Tax Assessment Values Across Grant County, North Dakota